Virudhagiri: Reception

-Rediff wrote "It might not be a great movie, or even a good one, but Virudhagiri was made for only one purpose: To be a political vehicle for Vijaykanth.
+Pavithra Srinivasan of Rediff wrote, "It might not be a great movie, or even a good one, but Virudhagiri was made for only one purpose: To be a political vehicle for Vijaykanth.
 And it serves that purpose admirably".
-The Indian Express wrote " Vijayakant has bounced back with a vengeance.
+The New Indian Express wrote, " Vijayakant has bounced back with a vengeance.
 With the script racy and fast paced, and going full throttle on an unabashed image-boosting exercise, he has projected himself in the most flattering way possible.
 It should be an ideal treat for the Captain fans!".
+Sify viewed the film as a propaganda criticising the incumbent Tamil Nadu government run by the DMK.